 Our in-depth Classroom Needs Assessment identifies the skills students need to succeed in an academic environment.
 Only those tasks that demonstrate test takers' academic English-language proficiency are included in the test.

-We have issued more than 150 research reports to provide a strong research base to support our test design — so you can be sure you’re making an accurate decision about academic English-language proficiency.
+We have published more than 240 peer-reviewed research reports, books, journal articles and book chapters to support our test design and validity — so you can be sure you're making an accurate decision about academic English-language proficiency.

 Development and Analysis Process